andres20980/kasten-docs/docs/usage.md

   applications into a cluster that is different than the source cluster where the application was captured.

-In case of NFS File Storage Location, the exported NFS share must be
+In case of NFS/SMB File Storage Location, the exported NFS/SMB share must be
     reachable from the destination cluster and mounted on all the nodes where Veeam Kasten is installed.